 Typically, there are two ounces of Tequila in a Margarita.
 You can add more or less depending on how you like the taste of Tequila.

 In addition to Tequila, you also add one ounce of orange liqueur, but this is optional depending on the recipe you’re making.

-People often confuse Triple Sec as Tequila, when it is actually orange-flavored liqueur.
+People often confuse Triple Sec as Tequila, when it is actually an orange-flavored liqueur.

-Let us know if you make this recipe by leaving a review below!
+Now that you know how to make the best skinny margarita, let us know if you make this recipe by leaving a review below!
 We love to hear what you think!
-Cheers!

 - 1 1/2 ounces tequila

 - 1 1/2 teaspoon agave syrup

 - Add all of the ingredients in a cocktail shaker filled with ice.

 - Shake hard for 30 seconds.
 This is an important part as the ice helps to dilute the cocktail giving it a balanced taste.